English | Deutsch

 by McAfee (www.mcafee.com) or Network Associates (nai.com).

-Description: The file mcshield.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the "My Files" folder (common is C:\Program Files\Network Associates\VirusScan\).
-Known file sizes on Windows 7/XP are 221,184 bytes (44% of all occurrences), 144,704 bytes and 18 more variants. http://www.file.net/process/mcshield.exe.html
+Description: Mcshield.exe is not essential for Windows and will often cause problems.
+The mcshield.exe file is located in a subfolder of "C:\Program Files\Common Files" (primarily C:\Program Files\Common Files\McAfee\AMCore\).
+Known file sizes on Windows 10/11/7 are 1,041,192 bytes (7% of all occurrences), 1,050,952 bytes and 54 more variants. file.net/process/mcshield.exe.html

 The program has no visible window.
-It is not a Windows core file. mcshield.exe is able to monitor applications and hide itself.
-Therefore the technical security rating is 34% dangerous, however also read the users reviews.
+The mcshield.exe file is not a Windows system file.
+The mcshield.exe file is digitally signed.
+The file is a Verisign signed file.
+Mcshield.exe is able to monitor applications.
+Therefore the technical security rating is 22% dangerous; however you should also read the user reviews.

 Recommended: Identify mcshield.exe related errors

-If mcshield.exe is located in a subfolder of "C:\Program Files\Common Files", the security rating is 27% dangerous.
-The file size is 171,168 bytes (19% of all occurrences), 225,403 bytes and 16 more variants.
+If mcshield.exe is located in a subfolder of "C:\Program Files", the security rating is 22% dangerous.
+The file size is 147,984 bytes (17% of all occurrences), 144,960 bytes and 9 more variants.
 The program has no visible window.
-The file is not a Windows system file.
-File mcshield.exe is a Verisign signed file.
-Mcshield.exe is digitally signed. mcshield.exe is able to monitor applications and hide itself.
+It is not a Windows system file.
+Mcshield.exe is a Verisign signed file.
+Mcshield.exe is certified by a trustworthy company.
+Mcshield.exe is able to monitor applications.

-Important: Some malware camouflages itself as mcshield.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware camouflages itself as mcshield.exe.
 Therefore, you should check the mcshield.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 Score